Drive sales on autopilot with ecommerce-focused featuresSee Features

 Brandon Chopp, Digital Manager for iHeartRaves and INTO THE AM

 One of the biggest email marketing mistakes is lack of consistency.
-When you’re setting up an email marketing campaign, make sure you create a schedule and stick to it.
+When you’re setting up email marketing campaigns, make sure you create a schedule and stick to it.

 One goal of email marketing is to keep your brand in front of your customers by emailing regularly.